beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 1. Write a class that describes a car.
 What are the attributes the class would have?
 What methods?
-(There's no one right answer here---thing freely.)
+(There's no one right answer here---think freely.)

    ([flx[Potential Solution|ex_car.py]].)